 Anthropology Graduate Students at the University of Arizona (AGUA) is open to all graduate students in the School of Anthropology.
-AGUA organizes a lecture series and sponsors various activities.
+AGUA organizes various academic and social activities including inviting a guest speaker through the SoA Lecture Series.
 It also meets periodically to discuss the concerns of students and ideas for improving the program.
 AGUA representatives also attend faculty meetings and sit on some committees.
-See http://agua.arizona.edu for more information.
+See AGUA: Anthropology Graduate Students at the University of Arizona | The School of Anthropology for more information.